 Teignmouth is an easterly facing beach break located in the south of Devon.
 Offering rare swell windows, Teignmouth has a dedicated crew of locals and despite its lack of consistent waves, the lineup is normally populated by very good surfers.

-Teignmouth beach offers waves through the majority of the tide and is often one of the few offshore beachies due to its easterly facing direction and prevalent westerly winds.
+Teignmouth beach offers waves through the majority of the tide and is often one of the few offshore beaches due to its easterly-facing direction and the prevalent westerly winds.

 You can check out the live Teignmouth surf webcam here.

 Teignmouth has a wide variety of waves in the local proximity giving surfers the option to check several surf spots in a very short time.

 When you arrive in Teignmouth you can head down to the seafront to find Teignmouth’s main surf beach.

 The beach at Teignmouth is split by a large historical pier to the western end of the beach.